-The Waterfront area of the City is a site of immeasurable potential which currently accommodates a series of uses which drastically fail to capitalise upon the opportunities that the area presents.
-Whilst it is recognised that the Container Port in particular, and the large areas of car parking, provide facilities which the Island and City requires, this is not the best use of a prime waterfront area.
+The Waterfront area of the City is a site of immeasurable potential which currently accommodates a series of uses which fail to capitalise upon the opportunities that the area presents.
+Whilst it is recognised that the Container Port and areas for car parking provide facilities which the Island and City requires, this is not the best use of a prime waterfront area.
 The Waterfront has the potential to be Bermuda's premier destination for social activity, which would have direct knock-on benefits for existing businesses in the City and encourage new businesses to view the City as a viable location.
 This area presents an opportunity to accommodate a range of recreational and leisure activities set within a high quality, pedestrian-oriented public realm.

-The Waterfront strategic development site consists of an area measuring approximately 11 acres, however, it is naturally split up into more discreet sections due to the uses taking place and existing landscaping works.
+The Waterfront strategic development site consists of an area measuring approximately 11 acres, however, it is naturally split up into smaller sections due to the uses taking place and existing landscaping works.
 It is evident that the western portion of the site presents the most immediate opportunity for redevelopment as it largely consists of car parking at present.
-The complexities of the Container Port and its long term future at this location lie far beyond the remit of the Plan and it is accepted that this is an issue which is unlikely to be resolved in the short term.

-Owed to the profile, visibility and critical role which this site could play in the long-term future of the City, the Department strongly advocates that any proposals for the redevelopment of this area should be the subject of a public consultation exercise, incorporating workshops, whereby the public are afforded opportunities to directly influence the final proposals.
+Owed to the profile, visibility and critical role which this site could play in the long-term future of the City, any proposals for the redevelopment of this area should be the subject of a public consultation exercise, providing the public with opportunities to directly influence the final proposals.
 Meaningful community consultation is one of the key pillars of placemaking and it is considered that the prominence and importance of this site to the long-term prosperity of the City, merits thorough community dialogue.